 The pros & cons of ChatGPT and other AI chatbots

-ChatGPT is the latest example of AI-based tools that are changing the face of the internet and pushing boundaries in how we do business.
-There are many language processing bots out there, but ChatGPT – developed by OpenAI and backed by Microsoft – Google’s Bard and Microsoft’s Bing Chat, are now advancing at lightning speed.
+ChatGPT and other AI-based tools are changing the face of the internet and pushing boundaries in how we do business.
+There are many language processing bots out there, but ChatGPT and Google’s Gemini are now advancing at lightning speed.

 The benefits of ChatGPT